sjyk/dse-notes/1-organization/2-governance.md

 - Reproducibility: If one needs to reproduce an analysis, a detailed description of the data's movement from source to final state is required.
 - Compliance and Regulatory: Increasingly there are legal frameworks like GDPR that restrict how data can be used and how can be moved.

+## Data Access Restrictions
+Another important part of data governance is figuring out who can use your data.

 ## Data Privacy